snatev/mc-plugins/README.md

 ## 📂 Available Plugins

 - **EntityCleaner** Automatically removes dropped items after a configurable time to keep your worlds clean.
+- **XPOptimizer**: Optimizes XP orbs by merging them to reduce lag in high-yield XP areas like farms.

 ---